MollyJameson/GGJ23-RootGraftingGame/README.md

 # GGJ23-RootGraftingGame
-Grafting in Extraterritorial Horticulture card game for Global Game Jam 2023
+Grafting in Galactic Gardens card game for Global Game Jam 2023

+Grafting in Galactic Gardens is a thrilling card game where players attempt to cultivate the most bountiful harvest.
+Players start with a variety of crops and must strategically graft them with other cards to create even more powerful plants.
+However, be warned, the weather can change at any moment, bringing droughts, storms, and other unpredictable events that can ruin even the most carefully tended fields.
+Will you be able to weather the storm and emerge victorious, or will your crops wilt and die?
+The only way to find out is to to Graft and Grow.